MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 *   [Map preprocessed code to source code][DevToolsJavaScriptSourceMaps]

-### The Content scripts tab, for Microsoft Edge extensions
+### Using the Content scripts tab for Microsoft Edge extensions

 Use the **Content scripts** tab of the **Navigator** pane to view any [content scripts][MDNContentScripts] that were loaded by a Microsoft Edge extension that you installed.